 The visual element of WordPress is determined by the theme you choose to use.
 You can browse various themes by going to Appearance > Themes from the lefthand menu in your backend.

 You can browse themes by clicking the “Add New” button at the top of this page.

 Be sure to also browse through my ProPhoto templates over in the Shop!

 Once you’ve landed on a theme, hit the blue “Install” button for that specific theme.
 This will add it to your themes library and from here, you can click the “Activate” button located on the theme preview thumbnail.

 To write your first post, click on “Posts” near the top of the lefthand WordPress backend menu.
 From here, you can click on the “Add New” button at the top of the page to start a new post!

 Give your post a title and then begin writing your post in the main text box.
-You can add photos by click on the “Add Media” button just above the test box.
+You can add photos by clicking on the “Add Media” button just above the text box.

 You can preview your post by hitting the “Preview” button on the right side of the screen.
 When your post is finished, hit the blue “Publish” button to publish your post for the world to see!

 And there you have it!
 You now know how to make a WordPress blog with Siteground.